nucliweb/taskflow-defer/README.md

 # Taskflow Defer

-A lightweight library for managing task execution timing in the browser.
+A lightweight library for managing task execution timing in the browser

 ## Demo